Particl-Community/academy/intro/intro_general_target_audiences.rst

 **These are just a few examples of who can instantly benefit from Particl Marketplace’s decentralized e-commerce model.**

-*The people working on Particl would like to hear your success stories and ideas. `Reach out to us <https://www.twitter.com/particlproject/>`_!
+*The people working on Particl would like to hear your success stories and ideas.
+Reach out to us!
 We would love to share them with the world and help you get more out of Particl Marketplace by finding more people to do business with.*

 ----